allmyles/allmyles-docs/introduction.rst

       for these, include ``"fromLocation": "BUD", "toLocation": "LON", "providerType": "OnlyLowCost"`` in your search request.

- - Workflows expire 17 minutes after a search request arrives.
+ - Workflows expire 17 minutes after a request arrives.
 Any requests for the same session will return an HTTP 412 error.

  - All requests in the booking flow are applied to the last received search